RetroStack/TRS-80-Model-I-XRX-III/README.md

-# TRS-80 Model 1 XRX-II Mod
+# TRS-80 Model 1 XRX-III Mod

 This project faithfully reimplements the small brown mod board often seen attached to the keyboard of an TRS-80 Model 1.
 It corrects a software bug in earlier versions of the Level II ROMs, a bug later fixed in version 1.3.
 The design replicates the original mod's functionality using a 1-to-1 PCB design, including components, interfaces, and even traces.